Skin Cancer

 What causes skin cancer?

-Exposure to ultraviolet (UV) radiation from sun or tanning beds.
+Skin cancer is primarily caused by exposure to ultraviolet (UV) radiation from the sun or tanning beds.

 Who is at risk for skin cancer?

-People with fair skin, history of sunburns, and family history of skin cancer.
+People with fair skin, a history of sunburns, and those who spend a lot of time outdoors are at higher risk for skin cancer.

 What are the symptoms of skin cancer?